hashicorp/terraform-provider-azurerm/website/docs/r/media_live_event.html.markdown

 * `transcription_languages` - (Optional) Specifies a list of languages (locale) to be used for speech-to-text transcription – it should match the spoken language in the audio track.
 The value should be in `BCP-47` format (e.g: `en-US`).
 [See the Microsoft Documentation for more information about the live transcription feature and the list of supported languages](https://go.microsoft.com/fwlink/?linkid=2133742 ).

 * `use_static_hostname` - (Optional) Specifies whether a static hostname would be assigned to the live event preview and ingest endpoints.
-This value can only be updated if the live event is in Standby state.
+Changing this forces a new Live Event to be created.
 ---

 A `cross_site_access_policy` block supports the following: